 Progressives were outraged when Donald Trump, Jr. tweeted, “If I had a bowl of skittles and I told you just three would kill you.
 Would you take a handful?
 That’s our Syrian refugee problem.”
 But the truth is that he was repeating a feminist meme that said men instead of refugees (and M&Ms instead of skittles).
 Where was the progressive outrage then?

 Worse, Lena Dunham recently called for the extinction of straight white men – a comment that rightly would be labeled fascist had it targeted any other group.

 What is feminism?

-Feminism is about increasing women’s power.
-Often this means promoting equality, but sometimes it means being anti-equality.
-For example, the National Organization for Women opposes shared parenting after divorce (NOW deleted the link).
+Feminism is about women’s self-interest.
+Usually this means promoting equality, but sometimes it means being anti-equality.
+For example, the National Organization for Women opposes shared parenting after divorce (but NOW has since deleted the link).

 Feminists often don’t see this as a double standard because many of them believe that men arranged society to privilege men at women’s expense.
 But like most conspiracy theories this doesn’t hold up to scrutiny.

 Throughout most of history men have not been privileged.
 Ancient kingdoms and empires were tyrannies run by small groups of men.
 The common man – the overwhelming majority of the male population – was a beast of burden and cannon fodder.
 The common man did gain rights before women, but the gap between universal male suffrage and universal female suffrage is less than a century.